zebreco/documentation/docs/projects.md

 * **Awaiting Reply** - Number of tickets awaiting reply related to this project.
 * **Closed** - Number of tickets related to this project which have been closed.

+!!! note
-Note: clicking on these statuses will take you to the corresponding tab in the project.
+    Clicking on these statuses will take you to the corresponding tab in the project.

 &nbsp;